How automated focusing saves you time in XRF coatings analysis

 Auto approach explained

-Time to create a 6-point program using auto approach: 29 seconds
+6-point program utilizing auto approach: 29 seconds

 Time savings: 15 seconds (33% savings)